 What Can I Do To Alter The Effects Of Smoking For Me And My Future Children?

 If you are a woman expecting to have a baby in the near future, the best thing you can do is stop smoking as soon as possible.
 Or better yet, don’t start at all, especially if you’re in your 20’s or 30’s.

 Be aware that quitting smoking may take you several years before you’re totally clear.
 So plan ahead.
-Make sure your body is completely smoke free before trying to house a baby.
+Make sure your body is completely smoke-free before trying to house a baby.
 Talk to your doctor about quitting.
 There are also support groups you can join to help you kick the habit.

 A 2005 study published in the American Journal of Chinese Medicine showed that medicinal herbal tea that was high in antioxidants helped patients stop smoking.
-It also helped reduce withdraw symptoms.
+It also helped reduce withdrawal symptoms.
 On these terms, you may see benefits from including high antioxidants foods and supplements to your diet.

 Antioxidants may help fight withdrawal symptoms and support the process of quitting smoking because they are powerful cleansers.
 Antioxidants bind to free radicals or toxins in the body that are unstable and stabilize them by donating an electron.
 Once the electron is donated, the free radical is no longer harmful.
 They are moved out of the body or turned into antioxidants themselves.

 Most green food supplements are high in antioxidants.
-Start the detox process of supplementing with a high quality antioxidant blend of superfoods, such as Spectrum Vibrance by Vibrant Health, to help remove residual toxins from your body that may affect your baby’s health.
+Start the detox process of supplementing with a high-quality antioxidant blend of superfoods, such as Spectrum Vibrance by Vibrant Health, to help remove residual toxins from your body that may affect your baby’s health.
 You may also want to consider a complete detox cleanse to give your baby a fair chance at a fresh start to life.